cbarkr/blog/content/homelab/v1/part 6.md

 }
 ```

 I removed everything and started fresh.
-All I intend on routing for now is AdGuard and [[part 5|Seafile]], so I need only 2 rules.
+All I intend on routing for now is AdGuard and [[homelab/v1/part 5|Seafile]], so I need only 2 rules.
 Quite simply:

 ```bash
 adguard.lab {